Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Declare comprehension

-Holders must declare that they have understood the legal agreement they are entering into, eg demonstrating that that have received satisfactory egal advice
+Holders must declare that they have understood the legal agreement they are entering into, eg by demonstrating that they have received satisfactory legal advice.

 Appears in